- Acer Aspire V15 Nitro

 - Squier Vintage Modified Jazz Bass

-- Same, but for bass.
-Also, the (Indonesia-made) Vintage Modifieds got, uh, pretty good reviews.
+- The (Indonesia-made) Vintage Modifieds get really good reviews.

 - Ibanez SA260FM

-- Extremely playable, well-made instrument.
+- Extremely playable.
 Only electric I actually bought new.

 - Fender Highway 1 Stratocaster